-Cystic fibrosis (CF) is a systemic disease of the exocrine glands characterized by a progressive obstructive lung disease (bronchiectasis) and exocrine pancreatic insufficiency.
+Cystic fibrosis (CF) is a systemic disease of the exocrine glands characterized by a progressive obstructive lung disease (bronchiectasis), exocrine pancreatic insufficiency, and gastrointestinal secretory defects.
 The sweat glands, vas deferens, and other organs are also affected to varying degrees.

 CF is caused by mutations in a single gene on chromosome 7 that encodes the cystic fibrosis transmembrane conductance regulator (CFTR) protein, which controls the concentration of sodium and chloride across certain epithelial cell membranes.
-Its disruption causes excessive sodium and chloride resorption.
-Water, in turn, follows the abnormal movement of sodium and chloride into the epithelial cell layer.
-This dehydrates airway surfaces produces thick mucus, and impedes mucociliary transport, which renders lungs susceptible to bacterial infections.
-Destruction of the pancreas is common, resulting in the absence of digestive enzymes normally released into the digestive tract; 85% to 90% of patients with CF have pancreatic exocrine insufficiency.
-More than 1,000 mutations of this gene have been identified; the most common is the ΔF508 mutation.
+More than 1,000 mutations of this gene have been identified; the most common is the F508 mutation.

 Signs and symptoms of CF reflect sinopulmonary, hepatic, endocrine, and intestinal involvement.